-He wished he'd told Alan about the Grid; he could have helped him shape the Grid, or at least know where to look for him if-when things went horribly wrong.
+He wished he'd told Alan about the Grid; he could have helped him shape the digital frontier, or at least known where to look for him if – when things went horribly wrong.

 He wished the other ISOs were still alive, so Quorra wouldn't have spent so many cycles feeling hunted and alone; solitude and inaction had never suited her nature, and the fact that she was forced into it by necessity only made it worse.

 He wished he hadn't brought Yori over to the new system so soon; her programming had had no purpose here, yet, so, already half mad from the driving need to do something that didn't exist in the system, she'd thrown all of her purpose into the resistance, and as such had been one of the first derezzed.

 He wished the Sea of Simulation hadn't been poisoned, stifling new life before it even had the chance to form.